tablelandnetwork/docs/docs/template.md

 ---
 id: template # Optional; only include if page reference should not be file name
 sidebar_position: 1
-title: Example Page Title # Title of the page
 sidebar_label: Page Title # Optional; only include if the sidebar should display different text than `title`
 description: "Example description." # Description, used in metadata
 keywords: